mattermost/docs/source/about/mattermost-google-calendar-integration.rst

 See the following product documentation to install and use Mattermost Google Calendar integration:

-- `Set up the Mattermost Google Calendar plugin </about/setup-mattermost-google-calendar-plugin.html>`__
+- :doc:`Set up the Mattermost Google Calendar plugin </about/setup-mattermost-google-calendar-plugin>`
-- `Use the Mattermost Calendar plugin </collaborate/use-mattermost-google-calendar-plugin.html>`__
+- :doc:`Use the Mattermost Calendar plugin </collaborate/use-mattermost-google-calendar-plugin>`